PickYourOwn.org

 Step 1 - Make the pie crust

 Never made a crust, either?
 Fear not, they are really simple.
 Click here for instructions about making a flour pie crust.
 It will open in a new window, so just close the new window to return here.
-I rather prefer blueberries in a graham cracker crust; click on the link for directions. .Now is also a good time to get the oven preheating to 375 F.
+I prefer blueberry pie in a graham cracker crust; click on the link for directions. .Now is also a good time to get the oven preheating to 375 F.

 Step 2- Wash the blueberries